Your recovery from your stem cell transplant will be a unique and very personal experience that’s likely to have many ups and downs.

 Lift your mood

-Travel – Is there somewhere in the world you have always wanted to visit?
+- Travel – Is there somewhere in the world you have always wanted to visit?
 Now might be the perfect time to go on that trip.
-You should check with your medical team that it’s safe for you to travel before you go.
+You should check with your medical team that it’s safe for you to travel before you go - especially during the COVID-19 pandemic.

 Stick to information sources you know you can trust and try to avoid simply relying on internet search engines such as Google.
 If you have any concerns, you can always ask your medical team for advice as well.
 Feel free to make notes about what they say or ask someone to come with you for support.

-Deep breath… – It might sound simple but taking a deep breath can really help calm your nerves.
-Practicing controlled breathing will also help you to relax.
+- Deep breath… – It might sound simple but taking a deep breath can really help calm your nerves.
+Practising controlled breathing will also help you to relax.

 Focus on something else